 Jerusalem residents lived mostly by hunting goats, catching eels and gardening.
 Resources were often tight, and sometimes food ran out entirely, prompting visitors to move on.
 The community also relied on donations – Baxter convinced the Rothmans tobacco factory in Hawke’s Bay to supply sacks of tobacco sweepings from the factory floor, and a Hāwera businessman turned up regularly with supplies of cheese, sausages and Port Royal tobacco.

 From 1969 Baxter attempted to form a commune based on voluntary poverty, Catholicism and Māori spiritual values.
 Media attention led to a constant stream of arrivals, and the overcrowding and chaotic behaviour disturbed the locals.
 The Wanganui County Council also pressured the community to meet health standards.
 The commune disbanded in September 1971; a smaller, more cohesive group returned in February 1972.
-Baxter died that October, and the commune continued until late 1975.
+Baxter died that October, but the commune continued until late 1975.

 The ohu scheme